Key Takeaways

 The money you need to avoid foreclosure or eviction

-The cost of an early withdrawal often includes taxes and penalties.
+Keep in mind that the cost of an early withdrawal includes taxes and penalties.
 You’ll also lose the opportunity to continue making money by keeping your funds invested in your 401(k).

-People contribute to 401(k)s before the IRS withholds taxes from each paycheck, reducing the amount of income they must pay tax on during their working years.
+People who contribute to 401(k)s before the IRS withholds taxes from each paycheck reduce the amount of income they must pay tax on during their working years.
 After you retire and start withdrawing from your 401(k), you’ll have to pay taxes on that income.
 However, your tax rate is likely to be lower as a retiree.

-If you leave your employer, you should keep your money in your 401(k) if possible.
+If you leave your employer, you may want to keep your money in your prior employer’s 401(k).
 Even if you can’t contribute to it anymore, it can still earn interest.
-Cashing out an old 401(k) early will cost you a huge amount in penalties and lost growth.
+Cashing out an old 401(k) early could cost you a sizeable amount in penalties and lost growth.

-When you contribute funds to a traditional 401(k) plan, your money goes in tax-free.
-That’s a great incentive to participate.
-It lets you earn interest on money that would otherwise go toward taxes, making the amount your 401(k) ends up with much larger.
+Your money goes in tax-free when you contribute pre-tax funds to a 401(k).
+This lets you earn interest on money that would otherwise go toward taxes, making the amount your 401(k) ends up with much larger.
 Even though you still have to pay regular income taxes on what you earn, you’ll be able to keep more cash than you would without taking advantage of this tax benefit.

-Whether you make a withdrawal before or after you’re 59 ½, the IRS taxes 401(k) distributions at your ordinary income tax rate.
+The IRS taxes 401(k) distributions at your ordinary income tax rate, whether you make a withdrawal before or after you’re 59 ½.
 However, early withdrawals often lead to a 10% penalty.
-The normal income tax rate for people who are working is usually higher than it is for retirees, as well.
+The normal income tax rate for working people is usually higher than it is for retirees, as well.

 After you withdraw your savings from a 401(k) account, that money could be very difficult to replace.
 401(k) plans place limits on the amount that you can contribute each year.
 A large withdrawal could place your retirement plan years behind schedule, and you may never be able to get fully back on track.

-Using the money from your 401(k) to pay off your car loan or eliminate credit card debt sounds tempting, but it could be extremely costly over time.
-You should only make an early withdrawal from your 401(k) as a last resort.
-If possible, leave that money alone until you become 59 ½ to avoid the 10% penalty.
-Let your funds earn additional returns for as long as possible before you use them.
-That way, you can receive more income from interest.
+Ultimately, using funds from your 401(k) to pay off a car loan or eliminate credit card debt sounds tempting, but this could be extremely costly over time.
+Delaying withdrawals until you become 59½ to avoid the 10% penalty can assist you in increasing your retirement benefit.
+Consider letting your funds earn additional returns for as long as possible.
+That way, you can maximize the potential to receive more income from interest in the long run.

 Article By